 Scott: What?!
 I’m just saying it’s safe.
 I’ll fix the slat this weekend.
 But sit down carefully.

-Cassie: (Now I’m muttering) Yes, yes.
-Eggshells.
-I know.
+Cassie: (Now I’m muttering) I know the drill.

 Scott: Gigi, no more monkeys jumping on the bed!
 Right?!